Tag Archives: financing

 Why Do Used Cars Have Higher Interest Rates?

 When shopping for a car loan, you might have noticed that interest rates for used cars are often higher than those for new vehicles.
-This disparity in interest rates can be confusing, especially if you’re considering buying a used car to save money.
-But don’t worry – even with higher interest rates, used cars still come out costing less.
+This disparity in this can be confusing, especially if you’re considering buying a used car to save money.
+But don’t worry – even with higher loan costs, used cars still come out costing less.

 Let’s explore the reasons why used cars typically come with higher interest rates and provide insights into how you can navigate this aspect of the car-buying process.